tawoods-2/cybersecurity-projects/README.md

 ### Notes
 - This script depends on an external API, so it requires an internet connection
 - Output may change based on real-time data from the API

+## Employee Payroll System

+This project demonstrates a simple employee management and payroll system using object-oriented programming in Python.

+### Features
+- Create employee objects with:
+    - First name
+    - Last name
+    - Salary
+- Store employees in a company system
+- Display all employees
+- Calculate and display weekly paychecks
+- Simulate paying employees

+### How It Works
+- 'Employee' class:
+    - Stores employee details
+    - Calculate weekly paycheck using salary

+- 'Company' class:
+    - Manages a list of employees
+    - Adds employees to the system
+    - Displays employee information
+    - Process payroll

+### Example Output
+Current Employees: Sarah Hess Lee Smith Bob Brown Paying Employees Paycheck for: Sarah Hess Amount: $961.54 Paycheck for: Lee Smith Amount: $480.77
+Paycheck for: Bob Brown Amount: $1153.85

+### Skills Demonstrated
+- Object-Oriented Programming
+- Classes and objects
+- Constructors ('__init__')
+- Methods and attributes
+- Working with lists
+- Looping through objects
+- Formatting output with f-strings

+### Concepts Used
+- Encapsulation (storing data in classes)
+- Reusability (methods like 'calculate_paycheck')
+- Separation of logic (Employee vs Company)

+### Notes
+- Weekly paycheck is calculated as salary divided by 52
+- This project is for learning purposes and demonstrates basic OOP design